RitwickDutta5/inaccuracies-of-the-mercator-projection/README.md

  To undertake this project, I used the flatmap mercator projection rather than using the globe projection to make the distances easier to compare.

-I split my code and annoted it to make it easier to follow and replicable.
+I split my code and annotated it to make it easier to follow and replicable.

 I added an accordion feature to make it more interactive and create a call to action for the user to explore this further.